d-strobel/terraform-provider-windows/docs/resources/local_group.md

 ### Required

 - `description` (String) Define a description for the local security group.
+The maximum length is 48 characters.
 - `name` (String) Define the name for the local security group.
+The maximum length is 256 characters.

 ### Read-Only